ozalieg/Thesis/0.1.0/content/DesignAndImplementation.typ

 #import "../utils/todo.typ":*
 = Design and Implementation

 == JV Template Generation Script
-=== High-Level Design (HLD)

-modular ETL (Extract-Transform-Load) pipeline generator and converter from CSV/URL inputs to .json and .jv representations.

-=== Components Responsibilities

-- GUI Component:
-    - Accept user inputs via file dialog
-    - Trigger processing sequence
-    - Display progress logs
-    - Lock interface during execution
-- Input Management Component:
-    - Load CSV files from local or remote sources
-    - Route to appropriate loader
-    - Normalize data for downstream processing
-- Schema Inference Component:
-    - Analyze CSV structure
-    - Infer data types for each column
-    - Handle unnamed columns
-- Pipeline Generation Component:
-    - Map inferred schema to pipeline blocks
-    - Assign IDs and structure logical flow
-    - Generate metadata and config for downstream use
-- JSON & JV Writer Component:
-    - Serialize pipeline schema to JSON
-    - Convert JSON to custom JV format
-    - Ensure file naming and path validity
-- Naming/Path Utilities Component:
-    - Clean and format strings for use in code
-    - Generate valid identifiers
-    - Ensure OS-safe filenames and paths

-=== Data Flow

-- Event-driven invocation (via GUI)
-- Linear stage transitions: Input → Schema → Pipeline → Output
-- Intermediate representation: memory-held schema & pipeline
-- File-based persistence

-=== I/O Formats & Schemas

-- Input: CSV from file or HTTP
-- Intermediate format:
-    - Normalized schema: `[ { name, type }, … ]`
-    - Pipeline JSON: blocks, pipes, metadata
-- Output:
-    - `.json`: serialized config
-    - `.jv`: custom line-based schema

-=== Technology Stack

-(as architectural decision, not implementation detail)

-- Chosen stack:
-    - Language: Python 3.x
-    - GUI: Tkinter (desktop-focused)
-    - Data: Pandas for inference abstraction
-- Rationale:
-    - Broad OS support
-    - Familiar libraries for rapid development
-    - Script-oriented architecture for flexibility
-- Alternatives considered:
-    - Java: Too heavyweight for a simple script
-    - C++: Overkill for the task, complex GUI handling
-    - Node.js: Not suitable for desktop GUI applications
-- Future considerations:
-    - Potential for web-based GUI if needed
-    - Modularization for microservices architecture

-=== Error Handling

-(Design-Level View)

-- Validation at input boundary (file/URL)
-- Fallback types for ambiguous columns
-- Logging architecture for tracking issues
-- GUI interlocks for bad states
-- Separation of concerns prevents error cascade

-== Implementation Details

-=== Component Implementations

-- GUI (`tkinter`)
-    - `Tk()` window with `askopenfilename` and `ScrolledText` widget
-    - Callback binds: `Run` button triggers main logic
-    - UI lock/unlock using `state=DISABLED/ENABLED`
-    - Uses `threading.Thread` to prevent UI freezing
-- Input Handling
-    - Local file: `open(file, 'r')` with encoding fallback
-    - Remote file: `urllib.request.urlopen()` with `BytesIO` fallback
-    - Batch mode: detects `.link` file, iterates over entries
-- Schema Inference
-    - `pandas.read_csv()` with `nrows=1000`
-    - Column dtype mapping logic:
-        - `object` → Text
-        - `float64` → Number
-        - Simple type reduction via `df[col].apply(type).nunique()`
-        - Empty/ambiguous columns dropped

-- Pipeline Generator
-    - Constructs dictionary with:
-        - `blocks[]` from column names/types
-        - `pipes[]` connecting input → block → output
-        - `meta{}` for title, timestamp, etc.
-    - Static block templates (e.g. `{'type': 'NumberBlock', 'params': {...}}`)

-- Output Writer
-    - `json.dump()` for `.json`
-    - `.jv` format: line-by-line write with tabular key-value representation
-    - `safe_name()` used for filenames
-    - Output folder auto-created with `os.makedirs()` if needed

-- Naming & Path Utilities
-    - `safe_name(name)` sanitizes with `re.sub()` for unsafe chars
-    - Uses `Path(...).resolve()` for consistent path handling
-    - Converts spaces, special characters in column names

-=== Control & Data Flow

-- Single-threaded logic outside GUI callbacks
-- Sequential:
-  1. Load CSV
-  2. Infer schema
-  3. Build pipeline
-  4. Write outputs
-- Logging via `logging.info()` and `ScrolledText` redirect

-=== Interfaces in Code
-- Functions:
-    - `load_csv(path_or_url)`
-    - `infer_schema(df)`
-    - `generate_pipeline(schema)`
-    - `write_json(config)`
-    - `write_jv(config)`
-- Data contracts: Python dicts passed between steps
-- Temporary in-memory formats only, no DB/cache

-=== Technology Stack (Code Usage)

-- `tkinter` for GUI
-- `pandas` for CSV parsing & type inference
-- `urllib`, `io.BytesIO` for remote input
-- `logging`, `threading`, `pathlib`, `json`, `re`, `os`

-=== Error Handling

-- `try/except` around all I/O points
-- Logs error with traceback to GUI log pane
-- Missing files: show GUI popup or log warning
-- Type inference fallback to "Text" if uncertain
-- GUI shows status: success, failure, or warnings

-=== Misc Implementation Notes
-- No unit tests, but deterministic logic for testability
-- Static templates mean no dynamic codegen or plugin loading
-- Script architecture (vs package) for ease of use
-- CLI batch mode inferred from `.link` file extension
+=== Design Overview

+The JV Template Generation Script implements a modular ETL (Extract-Transform-Load) pipeline generator that accepts CSV data from either local files or remote URLs, infers the structure and types of the data, and produces a machine-readable pipeline configuration in both JSON and a custom JV format.
+This design ensures that each stage of the workflow—input handling, schema inference, pipeline generation, and output writing—is encapsulated as an independent component, enabling clarity of logic, ease of testing, and future extensibility.

+==== Components Responsibilities

+The system is organized into six collaborating components, each with a well-defined responsibility:

+- The GUI Component interacts with the user, providing file dialogs and URL prompts, locking the interface during execution, and displaying progress logs.
+It acts as the presentation layer that initiates the processing sequence.
+- The Input Management Component handles the acquisition of CSV data, deciding between local file loading or HTTP requests, normalizing the incoming data, and routing each source to the core processing function.
+- The Schema Inference Component reads the CSV content using Pandas, examines column headers and sample values, infers data types for each column (including fallback logic for unnamed columns), and returns a normalized schema of name–type pairs.
+- The Pipeline Generation Component receives the inferred schema and constructs the pipeline JSON: it defines extractor, interpreter, and loader blocks along with their interconnecting pipes, embeds metadata such as pipeline and table names, and leverages naming utilities to ensure valid identifiers.
+- The JSON & JV Writer Component serializes the pipeline structure to a JSON file when requested, and always transforms the JSON into the custom .jv format, handling file creation, naming conventions, and output directory management.
+- The Naming/Path Utilities Component provides string sanitation and formatting: converting file names to CamelCase, generating spreadsheet-style column labels, and ensuring all file and identifier names are compatible across operating systems.

+==== I/O Formats & Schemas

+Inputs consist of raw CSV data either from local disk or retrieved over HTTP.
+The intermediate representation is a normalized schema: a list of objects each containing a column name and its inferred type.
+The primary pipeline format is a JSON document with `blocks`, `pipes`, and supporting metadata.
+Finally, the custom JV output is a human‑readable, line‑based schema definition.

+==== Technology Stack

+This script is written in Python 3.x for broad compatibility.
+The GUI is built with Tkinter to remain lightweight and desktop‑focused.
+Pandas provides robust CSV parsing and data‑type inference.
+Standard libraries such as `urllib`, `pathlib`, `logging`, `json`, and `threading` round out the implementation.
+Alternatives like a Java or C++ GUI were deemed too heavyweight for a simple ETL tool, while Node.js lacked a native desktop UI.
+Future directions may include a web‑based frontend or extraction of core logic into microservices.

+==== Error Handling

+At the design level, all input boundaries perform validation: missing files or invalid URLs trigger GUI alerts and logging.
+The inference component defaults ambiguous or unnamed columns to a safe “text” type.
+Error conditions at any stage are logged both to a file and to the GUI progress pane, and execution locks ensure that failures do not leave the interface in an inconsistent state.

+=== Implementation Details

+==== Component Implementations

+Each component is implemented as a set of Python functions that communicate via in‑memory data structures.
+The GUI uses Tkinter's `askopenfilename` and modal dialogs to gather user input, disabling buttons during processing and updating a log widget.
+Input handling decides between `open()` for local files or `urllib.request.urlopen()` for HTTP sources, with a batch‑mode workflow iterating through a links file.

+The schema inference component calls `pd.read_csv()` on the first rows of data, then iterates columns to detect “Unnamed” headers, renaming and appending fallback types.
+The helper `map_inferred_type()` maps raw Pandas dtypes to text, integer, decimal, or boolean.

+The pipeline generator builds a dictionary of blocks—extractor, various interpreters, optional header writer, and loader—with properties and column definitions.
+It uses `extract_file_name()`, `to_camel_case()`, and `column_index_to_label()`
+from the Naming/Path Utilities to produce valid identifiers.

+The sequence of calls for generating a JV file is illustrated in the following sequence diagram, which documents the end‑to‑end flow from the GUI trigger through JSON and JV writing:

+#figure(
+image("./TempGen_Seq.png", width: 50%),
+caption: [Sequence Diagram for JV Template Generation Script Execution Steps], ) <sequence_diagram_tempgen>

+==== Interfaces in Code

+Primary functions define clear contracts: `load_csv(path_or_url)` returns a DataFrame, `infer_schema(df)` returns a list of {name, type} pairs, `generate_pipeline(schema)` returns a JSON‑serializable dict, and `write_json(config)` and `write_jv(config)` perform side‑effecting file writes.
+Data is passed purely in dictionaries and lists, with no persistent caches.

+==== Technology Stack (Code Usage)

+Under the hood, core libraries are:

+- Tkinter for dialogs and event loops
+-  Pandas for CSV parsing and type inference
+-  urllib, io.BytesIO for remote data streams
+- logging, threading, pathlib, json, re, os for infrastructure

+==== Error Handling (Implementation)

+All I/O points are wrapped in `try/except` blocks: failures log full tracebacks to the configured log file and append user-friendly messages to the GUI.
+Missing or malformed inputs prompt dialogs or status warnings.
+The inference code defaults unknown types to “text”.

+==== Misc Implementation Notes

+No formal unit tests are provided, but the deterministic logic and static templates make the script readily testable.
+The architecture favors a single‑script distribution, with simple CLI detection of batch mode based on file extension.

 == LLM Schema Inference
-=== High-Level Design (HLD)
+=== Design Overview

 A CSV schema-header row inference tool powered by a local OpenAI-compatible LLM and structured prompt engineering.
 Outputs are validated using pydantic models.

-=== Components Responsibilities
+==== Components Responsibilities

 - CSV Loader:
     - Opens local CSVs and reads the first 20 lines